Choose a block 2 module

 You will have the opportunity to apply knowledge gained in the module to case studies of international conflicts.
 You will also take part in a conflict simulation exercise.
 This is an interdisciplinary module with elements of traditional conflict management approaches.

 You will also explore contemporary scientific studies on cooperation and conflict.
-The module includes a field trip to the city of Manchester and the Imperial War Museum North.
+The module includes a field trip to the city of York and the York Cold War Bunker.

 I love this lecture.
 The lecturer is so funny and so knowledgeable about the subject.
 The structure is clear, and boost my interest in this subject.